 The cost of our STYLE SEAL PAF is typically much less than any other fashionable fabric masks since the filter is not built in.
 The life of the STYLE SEAL PAF can therefore be much longer.

-SUPER SEAL Filters offer a lot of flexibility in price since you can adjust the filter and cost to match your threat level.
+STYLE SEAL Filters offer a lot of flexibility in price since you can adjust the filter and cost to match your threat level.
 The most expensive filter is not always needed.
 Therefore, it is hard to directly compare the costs.
 Most other fashionable fabric masks indicate that they should be replaced anywhere from 3 months to 6 months depending on use.
 Since their filter cannot be seen that is hard to determine.
 Is it working or damaged or not?
-With SUPER SEAL filters you can have a fresh new filter as often as you want.
+With STYLE SEAL filters you can have a fresh new filter as often as you want.

 AFFORDABLE BY DESIGN